 The wireless and satellite communications and secure networking industries are highly competitive and competition is increasing.
 In addition, because the markets in which we operate are constantly evolving and characterized by rapid technological change, it is difficult for us to predict whether, when and by whom new competing technologies, products or services may be introduced into our markets.
 Currently, we face substantial competition in each of our business segments.
-In our satellite services and commercial networks segments, we compete with Astrium, AT&T, CenturyLink, Clearwire, Earthlink, Frontier, Gilat, EchoStar (Hughes Communications), iDirect Technologies, Inmarsat, Panasonic, SS/L, Thales and Verizon, each of which offers a broad range of satellite or terrestrial communications products and services, and with other internet service providers in areas where such competing services are available.
+In our satellite services and commercial networks segments, we compete with Astrium, AT&T, CenturyLink, Clearwire, Earthlink, Frontier, Gilat, EchoStar (Hughes Network Systems), iDirect Technologies, Inmarsat, Newtec, Panasonic, Row 44, SS/L, Thales and Verizon, each of which offers a broad range of satellite or terrestrial communications products and services, and with other internet service providers in areas where such competing services are available.
 Our principal competitors in the supply of antenna systems are ASC Signal, General Dynamics, L-3 Communications and Zodiac Data Systems.
 Within our government systems segment, we generally compete with manufacturers of defense electronics products, systems or subsystems, such as BAE Systems, General Dynamics, Harris, L-3 Communications, Rockwell Collins and similar companies.
 The overall number of our competitors may increase, and the identity and composition of competitors may change.
 As we continue to expand globally, we may see new competition in different geographic regions.
 Many of our competitors and potential competitors have significant competitive advantages, including strong customer relationships, more experience with regulatory compliance, greater financial and management resources and access to technologies not available to us.
-In addition, our satellite services segment may face increasing competition as a result of recent industry consolidation and vertical integration, which may enable our competitors to provide competing services to broader customer segments or to offer bundled service offerings that we are not able to duplicate, or which may reduce demand for our wholesale broadband internet services.
+In addition, our satellite services segment faces increasing competition as a result of recent industry consolidation and vertical integration, which enables our competitors to provide competing services to broader customer segments or to offer bundled service offerings that we are not able to duplicate, or which may reduce demand for our wholesale broadband internet services.
+For example, certain of our competitors have developed or are developing products that will compete directly with our ViaSat-1 based Exede broadband services.
 In addition, some of our customers continuously evaluate whether to develop and manufacture their own products and could elect to compete with us at any time.
 Our ability to compete may be adversely affected by limits on our capital resources and our ability to invest in maintaining and expanding our market share.